Elsie19/Elsie19/docs/_posts/2025-02-27-making-a-pacscript.md

 [+] INFO: Cleaning up
 ```

 Well that was a bust.
-I looked into the download archive, and we shouldn't be cd'ing into `soar`, but `soar-${pkgver}`, so let's adjust the pacscript and send it back to the docker to re-test:
+Remember when I downloaded the archive to get the hash?
+When I inspect it, I see that inside the archive, the next directory inside is `soar-0.5.9`, which is just `soar-${pkgver}`, so let's adjust the pacscript and send it back to the docker to re-test:

 ```bash
 pkgname="soar"